Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 ### Class SceneServiceInfo

-The Class SceneServiceInfo is the major object in the SceneServiceInfo document.
-There SHALL always be exactly one SceneServiceInfo object in the document, which describes a an active SceneService instance.
+The Class SceneServiceInfo describes an active SceneService instance.
+There is exactly one SceneServiceInfo object in a document.

 <table>